DJI RumorsDJI Rumors

 The Lito leak unfolded in two waves:

-Both leaks follow FCC filings from late 2025 that first revealed the Lito name — the Lito X1 was filed November 27, 2025, and the Lito 1 on December 11, 2025.
-The confidentiality window on those filings expires in late May 2026, which aligns with the expected Q2 announcement.
+Both leaks followed FCC filings from late 2025 that first revealed the Lito name — the Lito X1 was filed November 27, 2025, and the Lito 1 on December 11, 2025.
+DJI ultimately announced both drones on April 23, 2026 (20:00 China time), ahead of the filings' confidentiality window expiring.
+Notably, those FCC filings never resulted in equipment authorization — the reason the Lito is locked out of the US, covered below.

 Body Design: Compact, Foldable, Familiar